alined908/phoodi/README.md

 - [ ] Change display of meetups
 - [ ] Meetup email message nice html
 - [ ] Filter meetups near me by radius
-- [ ] Probably change distance to be for overall event
 - [ ] Join a public meetup functionality + authorization
-- [ ] Edit Meetup Form
 - [ ] Doesnt work if starttime is late (no entries, or categories suckl)

 Day 3 + 4